-Your CHESSN helps providers and the Australian Government provide you with information about any VET Student Loans or HELP loans you may have used.
-Your CHESSN is printed on your Commonwealth Assistance Notice (CAN).
+You must include your USI on your eCAF application form so that your provider and the Australian Government can provide you with information about any VET Student Loans or HELP loans you may have used.
+Your CHESSN (if allocated) is also used to help provide this information.
+The CHESSN will be gradually decommissioned from 2021 and replaced by the USI.

+Your USI and your CHESSN (if allocated) are printed on your Commonwealth Assistance Notice (CAN).

-You should only have one CHESSN for the duration of your studies - even if you change providers, or decide to start a new course a few years after completing one, or change your name.
-You should always use the same CHESSN for all of your studies.
+The USI was extended to higher education in 2021.
+You should only have one USI - this will create a single government identifier for your entire tertiary education journey.
+You should only have one USI for the duration of your studies - even if you change providers, or decide to start a new course a few years after completing one, or change your name.
+You should always use the same USI for all of your studies.

-4.1.1 Why is it important to have only one CHESSN?
+4.1.4 Why is it important to have only one USI?

-Your CHESSN is an important identifier used to monitor and manage your Commonwealth assistance, especially for identifying whether you have reached your HELP loan limit.
+In addition to creating an online record of your training attainments in Australia, your USI is an important identifier to be used to monitor and manage your Commonwealth assistance, especially for identifying whether you have reached your HELP loan limit.
 Your HELP loan limit applies to all study for which you use a VET Student Loan, VET FEE-HELP, HECS-HELP or FEE-HELP to pay for your course.

-How much you can borrow is calculated against individual CHESSNs.
-If you have more than one CHESSN, you might exceed your HELP loan limit because the loan limit will be applied to each CHESSN you have been issued.
-If you have been allocated multiple CHESSNs and the sum of the debts across those CHESSNs exceeds the HELP limit you cannot access any more HELP or VET Student Loans to pay for your course.
+How much you can borrow is calculated against individual USIs.
+If you have more than one USI, you might exceed your HELP loan limit because the loan limit will be applied to each USI you have been issued.
+If you have been allocated multiple USIs and the sum of the debts across those USIs exceeds the HELP limit you cannot access any more HELP or VET Student Loans to pay for your course.
+Prior to 2021, CHESSNs were used to monitor and manage loan accounts.